 The Department has a very successful undergraduate degree programme in Economics and two bespoke joint honours degrees in Economics & Politics and Economics & Mathematics.
-It also has successful taught postgraduate programmes in Economics & Finance, Applied Economics, and Economics, as well as the newly launched MSc Economics for Business Intelligence and Systems (EBIS) (offered jointly with the Department of Computer Science and the School of Management).
-Our programmes enjoy an excellent reputation in both the private and public sector and in academia.
+It also has successful taught postgraduate programmes in Economics & Finance, Applied Economics, Economics, and Economics for Business Intelligence and Systems (offered jointly with the Department of Computer Science and the School of Management).